 The Jane is a historic and fun budget option with a rooftop bar and adjoining club.
 Rooms can be small, but it’s hard to beat the price in NYC, especially since they have a great location in Greenwich Village near the Hudson River and High Line.

-Disclosure: We were hosted by New York City Urban Adventures for their Craft Cocktail Tour in NYC but all photos and opinions expressed here are ours.
+Disclosure: New York City Urban Adventures hosted us on their Craft Cocktail Tour in NYC.
+All photos and opinions expressed here are ours.
 Also, the hotel links are affiliate links.
-If you make a booking through those links, we receive a small commission at no extra cost to you and it helps maintain this website.
+If you make a booking through those links, we receive a small commission at no extra cost to you.